synpoox/PoDFilter/README.md

 ## PoE Sound Notifications
 1. Download the sound files in the `\synpoo` directory
 2. Place them in `Path of Diablo\filter\synpoo`
+3. Remove the `synpoo_` prefix in the names of all sound files, if they have it.

 ## Full list of SHOWN items